 (2006).
-By fitting a two-period Fourier series to data points outside mutual (occultation or eclipse) events, the rotational lightcurves of the primary (short-period) and the secondary (long-period), which are additive in linear flux units, were separated.
+By fitting a two-period Fourier series to data points outside mutual (occultation or eclipse) events, the rotational lightcurves of the primary (short-period) and the secondary (long-period), which are additive in intensities, were separated.
 The long-period component containing the mutual events and the secondary rotation lightcurve is then used for subsequent numerical modeling.